daleonpz/misc/toDelete/PositionPaper/lncs-pandoc-master/paper.md

 Table: Influence of domain knowledge in the different tacit knowledge scenarios

 We can observed in Table 1 that it is more likely to be effective in the scenario of _unknown knowns_ because the stakeholders' domain knowledge have more influence than analyst's domain knowledge.
 On the other hand, the analyst's interviewing skills will have different approaches in the case of _known unknowns_ and _unknown knowns_.
-In the first case, the interview will be more focused on challenging assumptions and implications, and in the latter case on spoting glympses of stakeholders' hidden knowledge.
+In the first case, the interview will be more focused on challenging assumptions and implications, and in the latter case on spotting glimpses of stakeholders' hidden knowledge.

 # Conclusions
 Elicitation interviews is not an easy task.
-Like in any intensive oral communication there are missunderstandings related to tacit knowledge.
+Like in any intensive oral communication there are misunderstandings related to tacit knowledge.
-In our work we focus on analysing the different levels of how tacit knowledge[@sutcliffe2013requirements] would affect the effectiveness of elicitation interviews.
+In our work we focus on analyzing the different levels of how tacit knowledge[@sutcliffe2013requirements] would affect the effectiveness of elicitation interviews.
-Moreover, we use the theoretical framework described in [@elrakaiby2017using] to indentify and manage tacit knowledge during interviews.
+Moreover, we use the theoretical framework described in [@elrakaiby2017using] to identify and manage tacit knowledge during interviews.
-And finally, we analyze based on the results of [@aranda2016effect] in which scenario of tacit knowledge it is more likely to have a sucessful elictation interview.
+And finally, we analyze based on the results of [@aranda2016effect] in which scenario of tacit knowledge it is more likely to have a successful elicitation interview.

 <!---